TIBCOSoftware/tci-flogo/readme.md

 ## Other TIBCO Cloud Integration repos
 You might also want to visit our other repos
-* [tci-awesome](https://github.com/TIBCOSoftware/tci-awesome), a curated set of awesome projects built on TIBCO Cloud Integration
+* [tci-awesome](https://github.com/TIBCOSoftware/tci-awesome), a curated set of awesome projects built on or for TIBCO Cloud Integration
 * [Connectors for TIBCO Business Studio - Cloud Edition](https://github.com/TIBCOSoftware/tci-studio-samples)
 * [Visual Studio Code extension for Node.js](https://github.com/TIBCOSoftware/vscode-extension-tci)
 * [Command Line Interface for Node.js](https://github.com/TIBCOSoftware/tibcli-node)